hyprwm/hyprland-wiki/content/hypr-ecosystem/dev/hyprtoolkit/_index.md

 ## Configuration

 The general toolkit config is at `~/.config/hypr/hyprtoolkit.conf`.
-It contains theming and some minor adjustments and supports the same color options as hyprland.
+It contains theming and some minor adjustments and supports the same color options as Hyprland.

 | Variable | Description | Type | Default |
 | --- | --- | --- | --- |